plinioseniore/cisco-umbrella-bypass/README.md

 Cisco Umbrella is a DNS and Proxy cloud service used to secure and restrict traffic without a VPN, it intercept all DNS requests and will proxy all the traffic.
 Based on the configuration it could reject all traffic that is not HTTP/HTTPS.

-> DISCLAIMER : Use the below at your own risk, if your company/school has set Cisco Umbrella is to protect the devices from cyber threats.
-A bypass of Cisco Umbrella is likely a breach in the local policy of your company/school, the information in this page shall be used for *educational purpose only* and are shared to provide a better understanding of Cisco Umbrella.
+> DISCLAIMER : This is a study of how Cisco Umbrella works and which are the possible bypass, there is no intention to promote the bypass of Cisco Umbrella.
+If your organization has placed Cisco Umbrella is to protec your devices from cyberthreads, run this test with full acknowledge and authorization of your organization.
+> If you are using this information for any goal than is not a study or analysis, your are doing that at your own risk.

 Assuming that you could not disable Cisco Umbrella, the following option can allow you to bypass it: